svar-widgets/filemanager/readme.md

 ### :page_with_curl: License

-SVAR FileManager for Svelte is available under MIT license.
+SVAR File Manager for Svelte is available under MIT license.

-### How to Use
+### :hammer_and_pick: How to Use

 To use the widget, simply import the package and include the component in your Svelte file: